 This all leads to an epic confrontation between The Monks and The Judge’s Men.

-And while Sypha and Trevor stylishly eradicate the emeging hell spawn, it’s St Germain that closes “The infinite corridor” and stops Dracula’s revival.
+And while Sypha and Trevor stylishly eradicate the emerging hellspawn, it’s St Germain that closes “The Infinite Corridor” and stops Dracula’s revival.

 But just before Germain closes the Infinite Corridor, we see Dracula and his wife reach for the portal.
 Implying that they can not only leave Hell but that someone else might try again in later seasons.

 After closing the portal and defeating the Monks, Trevor and Sypha find The Judge bleeding to death.
 And as he lay dying, The Judge begs Sypha to burn down his house with everything inside.
 But when Trevor inspects the house, he discovers that the Judge had been murdering the children Lindenfeld to maintain order within the town.

 With their faith in Humanity lost, Trevor and Sypha leave Lindenfeld enraged, promising to never return.

 With both of his parents dead, and his only friends gone, Alucard falls into a deep depression similar to his father.

 However, Alucard soon meets two vampire hunters, Zumi and Takka, who plead with him to teach them how to fight vampires.
 And at that moment, Alucard believed that he had found his new purpose.
 To pass on of all Dracula’s and the Belmont family’s knowledge, to another generation.

-Throughout the rest of the season, Alucard trains Takka and Zumi in the proper hand to hand combat and tactics.
+Throughout the season, Alucard trains the siblings in proper hand-to-hand combat and tactics.
 However, things take a turn for the worst when the vampire hunters trick and capture Alucard, believing him to be just as cruel as every other vampire.

 But just before they can end him, Alucard kills them both and uses their Corpses to discourage anyone from approaching his castle.

 And so, Alucard ends up on the same path as his father, Dracula.
 Depressed and sick of humanity.